CSCfi/allas-cli-utils/help/allas-backup.md

   allas-backup find <query>          Find snapshots that contain file or directory that match the given query term.

   allas-backup restore <snapshot_id> Retrieves the data of the given snapshot to the local environment.
-By default
-                                 the stored data is restored to the local directory.
+                                     By default the stored data is restored to the local directory.
 Other locations can be defined with -target option.
+                                     Existing local files will not be overwritten.
+Only missing files will be retrieved.

+  allas-backup restore-overwrite <snapshot_id> Retrieves the data of the given snapshot to the local environment.
+                                     By default the stored data is restored to the local directory.
+Other locations can be defined with -target option.
+                                     Existing local files will be overwritten.

+  allas-backup restore-newer <snapshot_id> Retrieves the data of the given snapshot to the local environment.
+                                     By default the stored data is restored to the local directory.
+Other locations can be defined with -target option.
+                                     Existing local files will be overwritten only if the file in the snapshot has a newer modification time.

   allas-backup delete <snapshot_id>  Deletes a snapshot from the backup repository.